 }

-For basic concatenation operations such as the one shown above, this might suffice.
-However, it’s very inefficient for larger operations such concatenating several strings in a loop.
-Because strings are immutable data structures, each concatenation using the +
+For basic string concatenation operations such as the one shown above, this should suffice.
+However, it can be inefficient for larger operations such when concatenating several large strings in a loop.
+Strings are immutable data structures, so each concatenation operation creates an entirely new string in memory.

 func main() {